Team Scheduling for Veterinarians — Coordinate Vets, Techs & Exam Rooms

 Tips from high-performing veterinarians teams that optimized their scheduling workflow

-Hold two to three urgent slots per vet per day and release them for general booking by 2 PM if unclaimed
+Hold two to three urgent slots per vet per day — if they are not claimed by early afternoon, automatically release them to the general booking calendar to avoid wasted capacity

 Veterinarians Team Scheduling Questions